-Unless you’ve been living in a cave you’re probably aware of the controversy spinning around from President Trump’s executive order to temporarily restrict refugee entrance from 7 Middle Eastern nations into the U.S. for fear of a potential terrorist attack.
+Unless you’ve been living in a cave you’re probably aware of the controversy spinning around from President Trump’s executive order to temporarily restrict refugee entrance from 7 Middle Eastern nations into the U.S. for fear of a potential terrorist cell infiltration or possible terrorist attack.
 Now, the Catholic Church does not endorse this recent executive order and many Catholics are outraged that Trump would be so inconsiderate to suggest such a thing.
 Ultimately, I’m going to follow the Church on this one, but I think the average Catholics that oppose Trump’s move tend to be overly naïve about the full context of what is being asked here by the Church.
 I don’t think people really grasp the problem of the threat that terrorism poses.
 Rather, people approach this topic with an overly emotional compassionate sentiment.
 However, as soon as they do this they become unaware to the full scale of the problem and make themselves gullible to the deception of the evil scam artists in terrorism.
 So, in this article, I will demonstrate the problem (by citing many sources – so read the embedded links in this article) and offer a common sense, Biblical solution to the problem in part 2 of this article.

-This situation reminds me of that scene in Matthew’s Gospel (20: 20-24) where a group of people ask if they can “sit on Jesus’ right hand in heaven.”
+This situation is reminiscent of that scene in Matthew’s Gospel (20: 20-24) where a group of people ask if they can “sit on Jesus’ right hand in heaven.”
 Jesus response to them indicates that these people don’t have a clue about what they are asking.
 These people think that sitting side by side with Jesus will be an emotionally uplifting experience.
 Well, while sitting side by side with Jesus is the upright noble thing to do, the process of being right by his side is not emotionally uplifting and in fact, it requires much pain.

 Yes, we as Catholics need to serve others and be compassionate and welcome refugees and immigrants.
 However, given the context of the terrorist element, this is not a no-brainer.
 In fact, the reason we need to take in the refugees ultimately is not what people think.
 I will get into the reason why we need to take in refugees later but for now, I think it is helpful to be fully aware of the context of the refugee situation.
 This situation has become more complex given that there is an evil element in terrorists that cunningly use people’s compassion against them.
 Scam artists are always looking for a way to sucker emotional and naïve people so they can get away with their corrupt deeds.
 In almost every area of life, people are always skeptical of potential scams.
 I’m in sales and every time I contact people to solicit my product, they naturally have their alert button on and pose a skeptical response.
 Now, when people react with skepticism they are not saying all salespeople are con artists.
 What they are saying is that because a small minority of salespeople have proven to be manipulative they must naturally treat all salespeople with suspicion.
 Now, there is nothing controversial about being skeptical of emotional appeals from others.
 We do this all the time in our response to clever marketing techniques and to those who approach us for money with some dramatic story.
 This is not controversial because when you become aware of such scams, you naturally will be skeptical.
 Indeed, there are all these stories of people scamming others on gofundme.com because people continuously fall for emotional appeals (read here and here for examples).
-What these stories tell us is that as soon as you think solely based on emotions, then, from a con-artist perspective you might as well have the word “sucker” on your forehead.
+What these stories tell us is that as soon as you think solely based on emotions, then, from a con-artist perspective you might as well have the word “sucker” stamped on your forehead.
 The same holds true with the refugee and terrorist situation.
 However, the reason the Church wants us to accept refugees is not to put the work “sucker” on our forehead, it is to put the word “martyr” on our forehead – much like Jesus and his apostles did.
 Now that we know this, let’s unpack this situation clearly.

 We as Catholics want to help out and serve homeless people.
 However, I suspect few people will ever pick up homeless people on the street and bring them into their home without first vetting them in some way.
 This especially holds true for people who live in major cities that encounter many homeless people – Chicago, New York, San Francisco, etc. If you’ve lived in a big city, you’ve learned the hard way that you need to be skeptical of homeless people.
 Sadly, a few bad apples tend to compromise the integrity of the whole bunch.
 So, if a homeless person were to come up to the front door of your average Catholic in a big city and ask if he can please come in for food and shelter, I would bet the average Catholic would be skeptical and as a result of their skepticism would want to heavily vet this person at the front door.
 Now, we wouldn’t fault the homeowner for their skepticism on the homeless person and their insistence in wanting to thoroughly check him.
 After all, the homeowner has children in their house and their first instinct is to protect their children and home.
 Plus, the situation would be even more complicated if the homeowner was aware of incidents where criminals were posing as homeless people in order to break into their home to steal, and in some cases rape those in the home.
 Given this, the homeowner would be a gullible fool if he responded to the homeless person’s request with an overly emotional ga-ga-goo-goo response.
 In this instance, the feeling of compassion takes a back seat to the feeling to protect one’s family.
-And this is unfortunate, but notice the reason that compassion has to take a back seat is because of the evil con-artist is taking advantage of people’s empathic response.
+And this is unfortunate, but notice the reason that compassion has to take a back seat is because of the evil con-artist is taking advantage of people’s empathtic response.
 However, instead of directing criticism on the con-artists (the terrorist) many are directing criticism to those who want to fix the problem.
 Do we notice know how people ignore the real cause of the problem (terrorists) and instead place blame to the one who is at least attempting to fix the problem (Trump)?
 As we will later see, the devil is a master at making the bad guy look good, and making the good guy look bad.